CHAVI-India/SATHI/Result UI for HCP.md

 All construct scores which meet either the criteria for clinical importance based on current score or change from previous score or both will be grouped.
 Note that if a score meets both criteria it takes precedence in the order.
 Remaining ordering will be done alphabetically.

-The statement of clinical significance for the construct scores will read as follows:

-On <date> the following construct scores would be considered to have clinically significant deterioraation: <construct_scale 1> (reason: current score exceeds <threshold score / normative score> by x times the <MID / SD>. ), <construct_scale 2> (reason: Current score change w.r.t previous score is x times <MID/SD> value ) and so on.